Sunday, October 23, 2016

 on the National Register of Historic Places since 1980.
 It is currently under

-restoration at Seashore Trolley Museum in Kennebunkport, Maine.
+restoration at the Seashore Trolley Museum in Kennebunkport, Maine.

 Image courtesy of Gray Historical Society